-The SRBs are approximately 61 in. in diameter, 67 ft in length and constructed of a graphite-epoxy composite with the throttle profile designed into the propellant grain.
+The SRBs are approximately 61 in. in diameter, 67 ft in length, and constructed of a graphite-epoxy composite with the throttle profile designed into the propellant grain.
 The SRBs are jettisoned by structural thrusters following a 92-second burn.

 The Centaur upper stage is 10 ft in diameter and 41.5 ft in length.
 Its propellant tanks are constructed of pressure-stabilized, corrosion resistant stainless steel.
 Centaur is a liquid hydrogen/liquid oxygen- (cryogenic-) fueled vehicle.
 It uses a single RL10A-4-2 engine producing 22,300 lb of thrust.
-The Centaur forward adapter (CFA) provides the structural mountings for vehicle electronics and the structural and electronic interfaces with the satellite.
+The cryogenic tanks are insulated with a combination of helium-purged insulation blankets, radiation shields, and spray-on foam insulation (SOFI).
+The Centaur forward adapter (CFA) provides the structural mountings for the fault-tolerant avionics system and the structural and electrical interfaces with the spacecraft.

-The MUOS-1 satellite is encapsulated in the Atlas V 5-m diameter medium PLF.
-The PLF is a sandwich composite structure made with a vented aluminum-honeycomb core and graphite-epoxy face sheets.
+MUOS-2 is encapsulated in a 5-m diameter medium PLF.
+The 5-m PLF is a sandwich composite structure made with a vented aluminum-honeycomb core and graphite-epoxy face sheets.
 The bisector (two-piece shell) PLF encapsulates both the Centaur and the spacecraft, which separates using a debris-free pyrotechnic actuating system.
-Payload clearance and vehicle structural stability are enhanced by the all-aluminum Centaur forward load reactor (CFLR), which centers the PLF around the Centaur upper stage and shares payload shear loading.
+Payload clearance and vehicle structural stability are enhanced by the all-aluminum forward load reactor (FLR), which centers the PLF around the Centaur upper stage and shares payload shear loading.
 The vehicle's height with the 5-m medium PLF is approximately 206 ft.